 - Budget – It’s not necessary to spend a significant amount on a setup for Puget Sound Salmon Fishing.
 Sure, you can always invest in nicer gear, but it’s not a critical factor in success

-- Decent power, slow action and somewhat sensitive tip – You are going to be fishing with 1/0 – 5/0 hooks, the rod needs enough backbone to penetrate larger hooks into a chinook jaw.
-If you are downrigger fishing, your rod will be in a crescent shape 90% of the time you are fishing, a stiff, fast action rod here will last.
+- Decent power, slow action, and somewhat sensitive tip – You are going to be fishing with 1/0 – 5/0 hooks, the rod needs enough backbone to penetrate larger hooks into a chinook jaw.
+If you are downrigger fishing, your rod will be in a crescent shape 90% of the time you are fishing, a stiff, fast-action rod here will not last.
 The sensitive tip is important, because when you get that slight bite that didn’t sick when using bait, or that 6″ shaker jumps on your line, you need to know so your chances of hooking a salmon aren’t neutralized.
 Miss the small take and you may be wasting your time, which is another reason to check your bait/lures every 15-20 minutes.

 - Decent capacity for higher line diameter Reel.
-You may want to run a spool of 30 or 40 lb mono mainline (discussed below in the Line section).
+You may want to run a spool of 30 or 40-lb mono mainline (discussed below in the Line section).
 You may have a fish that pulls 100 yards of line on a blistering run in a few seconds.
 Requiring a spool capacity of up to 250+ yards of 30 lb mono is not a bad way to think about a reel requirement.
-If you are going to be downrigger fishing, reel weight is not that important either, since it’s not a rod in hand technique.
+If you are going to be downrigger fishing, reel weight is not that important either, since it’s not a rod-in-hand technique.

 I run the Okuma Coldwater CW -303D line-counter reels.
-Having a line-counter is not a requirement for Puget Sound fishing, though sometimes it can be helpful.
+Having a line counter is not a requirement for Puget Sound fishing, though sometimes it can be helpful.
 But I also fish the same rods in the river and certain techniques there can benefit from the line-counters.

-Mainline for Salmon Fishing
+Mainline for Salmon Fishing in Puget Sound

-If you are trolling, you need to know about flashers.
 The main goal of the flasher is to attract feeding salmon by attempting to look like the flash of other feeding salmon.
 There are many brands and styles, but whatever you go with, having a combination of both glow and UV is generally an approach you cannot go wrong with.
-I’ve had great success with UV flashers just as the sun is coming up on a clear summer day, but that same flasher will not get hit 1-2 hours after first light.

 Protroll even makes a lighted / blinking flasher that has some people really excited.
 I even caught a bird on a lighted flasher at 100 ft down!
 I plan to test these out quite a bit more this season.

-Lures and Bait
+Lures and Bait for Puget Sound salmon fishing

 Length and type of line for the leaders is a factor based on the approach below.